isommie-web3-projects/nika-crowdfunding-dapp/README.md

 - `vite`: This is a web development build tool.

-# How Nika-Crowdfunding-Project was setup with Thirdweb, Hardhat, and React
+# How Nika-Crowdfunding-Project was setup with Thirdweb, Hardhat, and Vite

 ## Technologies
-- Thirdweb
+- Thirdweb (Web3 Framework)
-- Hardhat
+- Hardhat (Smart Contract Framework)
-- Vite
+- Vite (React Framework)

 ## Contract setup
 1. Run `npx thirdweb@latest create --contract` to create a new contract project.